thinkingmik/acl-manager-laravel/README.md

 ## Migration and configuration file<a name="deploy"></a>

-In order to use the Acl manager publish its configuration and migrations first
+In order to use the Acl Manager publish its configuration and migrations first

 ```
 php artisan vendor:publish